Scalable Learning of Safety Guarantees for Autonomous Systems using Hamilton-Jacobi Reachability: Simulation Demonstration

 To demonstrate the scalability of the new framework we test our method with the 10D quadcopter model described in Sec~\ref{sec:new_framework}.
 The quadcopter must follow a figure-eight reference trajectory in 3D space using an LQR-based performance controller while maintaining safety.
 The constraint set consists of bounds in $p_x,p_y \in [-2.5, 2.5]$m, $p_z \in [0.35,2.8]$m, velocity $v_x,v_y,v_z \in [-3.5, 3.5]$m/s, and angles $\theta_x,\theta_y \in [-\frac{\pi}{8},\frac{\pi}{8}]$.

 The simulation begins without any external disturbances.
-Shortly thereafter, wind is introduced in the left bottom corner of the room (see blue arrows in Fig.~\ref{fig:demo_10D}).
+Shortly thereafter, the wind $[d_x\; d_y \; d_z]$ is introduced in the left bottom corner of the room (see blue arrows in Fig.~\ref{fig:demo_10D}, its quantities are sampled from normal distribution, whose maximal mean norm is 3.9$\text{m/s}^2$ at the edge of the room).
 The safe set contracts to a negative level set of the initial value function, constraining the quadcopter (orange trajectory).
 Meanwhile, the new framework computes an updated value function.
 Upon completion, the new safe set provides an updated safety guarantee based on the wind disturbance, and the quadcopter continues to track the figure-eight as well as possible while maintaining guaranteed safety (pink).
 Updating the safety analysis during the simulation took an average of 206.6s (3.3 min).
 This means a system of greater than three dimensions can now learn and update its safety guarantees online.